toolness/macroquad-fun/README.md

 The goals for this project were:

-- I wanted more experience writing Rust.
+- I wanted more experience writing Rust for game development.

 - I wanted to try implementing some of the ideas described in Catherine West's RustConf 2018 closing keynote, [Using Rust For Game Development](https://kyren.github.io/2018/09/14/rustconf-talk.html).
 More details on this below.

-- I wanted to tinker with game and level design.
+- I wanted to tinker with non-violent game and level design.
 I was particularly intrigued by [LDtk](https://ldtk.io/) and wanted to play with it.

 [macroquad]: https://macroquad.rs/